 Pain in your quadriceps can literally stop you in your tracks.
 These muscles are located at the front of your thighs and pain in them can indicate overuse or sports injury.
-In rare cases pain in the quads can be due to a serious underlying medical condition.
-See your doctor if you have cramping or "charley horse" sensations along with a leg that is reddened, swollen and warm to the touch.

 Video of the Day

-Read More: How to Tell if Your Quadriceps are Tight
+Read more: How to Tell if Your Quadriceps are Tight

 With a quadriceps strain, muscle fibers are stretched or torn.
 The injury most often results from activities that require explosive leg movement, such as sprinting, jumping, kicking or performing intense leg presses.